phantasma-io-archive/TOMB/README.md

 - Better Math Library, implement methods like, Math.Ceil() | Math.floor()
 - Multiple file support (Before compiling it, to make the code easier to write.)
 - Implement a null types

+## Important Note

+For developers who used previous TOMB versions, the assigment operator has been changed from := to = Also the operators "and" and "or" were changed to "&&" and "||" respectively.

 ## Literals